-Dr. Richard Hellman, president of the American Association of Clinical Endocrinologists, remembers once seeing a man whose blood glucose level was 2,400 mg/dl.
+Dr. Richard Hellman, past president of the American Association of Clinical Endocrinologists, remembers once seeing a man whose blood glucose level was 2,400 mg/dl.
 “Basically,” he said, “his blood looked like syrup.”

 However, the man was not experiencing diabetic ketoacidosis (DKA).
 Instead, he had a condition called hyperosmolar hyperglycemic state, or HHS.
 Like DKA, HHS is characterized by very high blood glucose levels, but unlike in DKA, people with HHS do not generally have ketones in their blood or urine.